Corporate citizenship has been saved

 Deloitte’s social impact efforts recognized by Points of Light

-In June 2018, Deloitte was recognized as one of the most community-minded private-sector organizations in the nation as part of the Civic 50.
+Deloitte has been recognized for the seventh consecutive year as one of the most community-minded organizations in the nation as part of The Civic 50.
 According to Points of Light, the Civic 50 initiative sets the standard for private-sector organizations seeking to best use their time, talent, and resources to improve the quality of life in the communities where they do business.
 At Deloitte, we foster a culture of purpose and are committed to using our knowledge, skills, and experience to make a difference in our communities by helping address pressing social issues.
 Deloitte is honored to be recognized for that with our selection to The Civic 50 seven years in a row!

 Pro bono and skills-based volunteering